-If Art History teaches to cope with uncertainty, despair and sorrow, it certainly allows us to make a extraordinary connection with feelings you thought were out of your scope.
-To be immerse in Claude Monet’s Water Lilies series made for the Musée de l’Orangerie (París), is an irreplaceable experience.
-Letting you go in the aesthetic experience it represents is only possible if you accept Art History as your mentor.
-Thanks to Art History the understanding of this space gives you an outstanding pleasure from your own feelings.
+If Art History teaches to cope with uncertainty, despair and sorrow, it certainly allows us to connect with feelings you thought were out of your scope.
+To be immersed in Claude Monet’s Water Lilies series made for the Musée de l’Orangerie (París), is an irreplaceable experience.
+Letting you go into the aesthetic experience it represents is only possible if you accept Art History as your mentor.
+Thanks to Art History, the understanding of this space gives you an outstanding pleasure from your own feelings.

 Art History reminds you how very human you are.

 If you think artists are superheroes, then you have been wrong all this time.
-Artists are human beings as you and me.
-Caravaggio will help you with that: an Italian painter, who was imprisoned, had a bad temper, and liked street fights (as a hobby).
-Between fights -we guess- he made the most amazing paintings which scream the ups and downs of human nature.
+Artists are human beings like you and me.
+Caravaggio will help you with that: an Italian painter who was in jail, had a bad temper, and liked street fights (as a hobby).
+Between fights -we guess- he made the most amazing paintings which scream the trials of human nature.
 His depiction of Saint Thomas trying to verify the veracity of Jesus Christ’s resurrection is one of the most raw exposures to human nature you’ll ever see.
 Whenever you forget you’re human, try looking at Caravaggio’s paintings and you’ll be (not so gently) reminded.

 Art History teaches you how to solve problems as artists have done.

-When Prince Albert (yes, Queen Victoria beloved husband) organized the Great Exhibition of the Works of Industry of All Nations (1850), a huge building was needed.
+When Prince Albert (yes, Queen Victoria’s beloved husband) organized the Great Exhibition of the Works of Industry of All Nations (1850), a vast building was needed.
 Architect Joseph Paxton came along with the outstanding design of the famous Crystal Palace.
 The public acclaimed the modern and original solution this building represented.
-Made out of steel and crystal, this was a giant leap for architecture design in the mid 19th Century.
-The problem of sheltering hundreds of stands coming from all over the world to show a wide variation of products was solved by creativity and innovation through the arts.
-Art History introduces us to this and other challenges in order to develop our skills to solve the most difficult problems in any sphere.
+Made of steel and crystal, this was a giant leap for architecture design in the mid-19th Century.
+Creativity and innovation solved the problem of sheltering hundreds of stands coming from all over the world to show a wide variation of products through the arts.
+Art History introduces us to this and other challenges in order to develop our skills to solve the most troublesome problems in any sphere.

 Art History boosts your imagination.